 - Mix half a pound (250g) of sawdust into the grounds.
 If you are not using pre-mixed sawdust and spores; add your self-collected mushroom spores now.
 Mix it all up very well.

-- Make sure the mixture stays moist.
+- Make sure the mixture stays slightly damp.
 Use a spray bottle of water every day to keep the substrate moist.

 Each species of mushroom takes different lengths of time to grow.
 Some need to even be kept at particular temperatures, humilities, and such.
 If you’re not growing something easy, like oyster mushrooms, you’ll need to do your research on that particular species.